wp-plugins/cookie-law-info/readme.txt

 == Screenshots ==

-1. Cookie bar in footer (with default styles)
+1. Header (with default styles)
-2. Cookie bar "show again tab" (optional- can be switched off or position can be changed)
+2. Admin panel
-3. Admin panel
+3. Admin panel - styling the form with colour pickers
-4. Cookie Audit - list your cookies
-5. Cookie table displayed on your Privacy Policy page
+4. Header (with custom styles)

 == Changelog ==